Doctors Note Logo

 Understanding Hormones: How Gut Health Impacts Estrogen per a Doctor

-A gentle colon cleanse with fiber, hydration, probiotics, and lifestyle support can help restore the gut-estrogen axis, but there are important factors to consider.
-See below for complete details on gut dysbiosis, estrogen metabolism, cleansing strategies, and when to seek professional care.
+A gentle colon cleanse supported by fiber, hydration, probiotics, and healthy lifestyle habits may help restore the gut-estrogen axis, though certain factors require careful consideration.
+Below, you'll find complete details on gut dysbiosis, estrogen metabolism, safe cleansing strategies, and when to seek professional care.

 answer background